dhigginbotham/resume/README.md

 ### Key Achievements

-- Designed software architecture and wireframe for internet marketing software that utilized email and lead capturing components.
+- Designed software architecture and wire-frame for Internet marketing software that utilized email and lead capturing components.
 This software used for a mortgage company in Southern California receives on average of 300 leads per day in their desired demographic.
 Languages Used: PHP, Ruby on Rails, HTML, CSS, JavaScript, jQuery Framework.
 - Currently designed over 1,000 website templates and many websites for different companies.
 Languages Used: PHP, HTML, CSS, JavaScript, jQuery Framework.
 - Developed file-secure platforms for the US Army Reserve to establish secure means of transfer for sensitive data throughout Battalions in Iraq and Afghanistan.
 - Developing Web UX/UI and Design for over 15 years.
-Languages Used: HTML, CSS, Javascript, ASP .NET
+Languages Used: HTML, CSS, JavaScript, ASP .NET

 ### Skills